jkellndorfer/openSEPPO/doc/quickstart.md

 Get from zero to NISAR GeoTIFFs in a few commands.
 This example processes track 105 frames 17–18.

+**IMPORTANT:** Ideally run on an AWS ec2 instance in `us-west-2` where NISAR data reside (32GB RAM for full scenes, less for subsets).
+Outside `us-west-2` add `--https` to the search command.
+Output supports `s3://my-bucket/prefix/`.
+See full documentation.

 ---

 ## 1 — Install